-The best estimate liability corresponds to the probability-weighted average of future cash flows, including policyholder's benefit payments, expenses, taxes, premiums related to existing insurance and reinsurance contracts taking into account the time value of money (i.e. by discounting these future cash flows to present value).
+The best estimate liability corresponds to the probability-weighted average of future cash flows, related to existing insurance and reinsurance contracts taking into account the time value of money (i.e. by discounting these future cash flows to present value).
 The calculation of the best estimate liability is based upon up-to-date reliable information and realistic assumptions.
-The cash-flow projection used in the calculation includes all the cash in- and out-flows required to settle the insurance and reinsurance obligations over their lifetime.